bottlesdevs/libwine/README.md

 # libwine
-Python library for communication with Wine
+A python library for interacting with Wine.